Leopard and Porcupine

 The leopard blinked.
 "What do you mean?"

 !Xo turned slowly in the moonlight, and his quills caught the silver glow like spears stacked in silence.
+"You chase what runs.
+But what if something waits?"

-The leopard growled.
-“Then I strike!”
+The leopard laughed.
+"Then I strike!"

 And with that, he leapt.

-“those of us who carry our spears on our backs do not run.”
+"You see," said !Xo from the shadows of his burrow, "we who carry our spears on our backs do not need to run."

-This is a silly little story but if anyone feels like improving it a bit, you are more than welcome.I need something to happen between a porcupine and a leopard for my story about Coenraad - he nearly gets killed by a leopard at Tierkop, a leopard with only one eye?
+This is a silly little story but if anyone feels like improving it a bit, you are more than welcome.
+I need something to happen between a porcupine and a leopard for my story about Coenraad - he nearly gets killed by a leopard at Tierkop, a leopard with only one eye?